 A generic statin generally costs less than the equivalent branded drug for several reasons.
 A branded drug is supplied by only one manufacturer, while the generic versions of that drug may be supplied by many manufacturers.
 Competition between the generic manufacturers that sell the same product leads to lower prices.

 Generic drug companies are able to sell their products at lower prices because they do not advertise their products to doctors or patients like many branded companies.
 Instead, generic companies rely on state laws which allow pharmacies to substitute the generic version of the product for the branded version, unless the doctor or patient objects to the substitution.
 In addition, the generic company can rely on verification tests conducted by the branding company to show that the active ingredient and its strength are safe and effective, thus lowering regulatory approval costs for the generic company.

 Public health thinkers and authorities are almost universal in their enthusiasm for generics.
 The generics are expected to be a bigger part of healthcare in the future.
+Analysis has shown the fact that statins have been available in generic form has saved consumers millions.
 However. there is widespread feeling that the adoption of statin drugs has not happened as fast as it should have.

 When are Generic Drugs Available?